pepperpark/gomap/README.md

 - `--skip-special`/`--skip-trash`/`--skip-junk`/`--skip-drafts`/`--skip-sent`
   (UI is quiet by default: single overall progress bar, no per-mail logging)
 - `--verbose` (print detailed per-mailbox logs)
+- Include/Exclude filters and skip-special options apply to IMAP source mode.
+When using `--mbox`, the filters are not used.
+- In MBOX → IMAP mode, the progress total reflects messages remaining from the current resume offset.

 ### Receive (IMAP → filesystem)